Tea Branch Blight Solution - Professional Tea Garden Disease Control Expert

 |---|---|---|

-| Solving Tea Branch Blight | Can be used throughout the entire growth period, helps tea trees grow healthily, effectively improves tea branch blight and prevents pests and diseases | Continuous use causes tea tree resistance, must use more types of pesticides to suppress disease, cyclical use is laborious and time-consuming |
+| Solves Tea Branch Blight | Can be used throughout growth period, helps tea trees grow healthily, effectively improves tea branch blight and prevents pests and diseases | Continuous use causes resistance, requiring more types of pesticides to suppress disease |

-| Promoting Root Growth | Increases soil probiotic quantity, promotes tea tree root system growth, improves tea tree absorption efficiency of water and nutrients | Pesticide damage affects soil environment, reduces tea tree deep rooting ability, unable to absorb nutrients, tea trees naturally prone to disease |
+| Promotes Root Growth | Increases soil probiotics, promotes tea tree root growth, improves absorption efficiency | Pesticide damage affects soil environment, reduces deep rooting ability |

-| Promoting Bud Growth | Enhances tea tree immunity, promotes continuous production of tender buds, extends tea tree harvesting lifespan | Excessive use of growth hormones may cause tea tree mutations, resulting in difficult bud growth or leaf deformation |
+| Promotes Bud Growth | Enhances tea tree immunity, promotes continuous tender bud production, extends harvesting lifespan | Excessive growth hormones may cause mutations, difficult bud growth or leaf deformation |

-| Soil Improvement | Increases soil organic matter, improves soil-borne diseases, improves soil structure, increases soil aeration, drainage and water retention capacity | Excessive pesticide use may cause soil exhaustion, soil compaction and other problems, exacerbating tea branch blight occurrence |
+| Soil Improvement | Increases soil organic matter, improves soil-borne diseases, improves soil structure | Excessive use may cause soil exhaustion, compaction, exacerbating branch blight |

 What Are the Actual Improvement Results for Solving Tea Branch Blight?